yanpingliu2021/pubmed-citation-explorer/README.md

 The Data used is the [MEDLINE](<https://www.nlm.nih.gov/medline/medline_overview.html>) database, the National Library of Medicine’s (NLM) premier bibliographic database that contains more than 27 million references to journal articles in life sciences with a concentration on biomedicine.
 The data are hosted in [PubMed](<https://pubmed.ncbi.nlm.nih.gov/>) in XML formats and are free to download via FTP through link: <https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/>

-The data contains articles back to 1960s across the world, but only the articles from United States and published during the last ten years were visualized.
+The data contain articles back to 1960s across the world, but only the articles from United States and published during the last ten years were visualized.
 </br>

 ## Web Interface Screenshot